barbazul/1kfa/mod_guide_player.md

 so each player can contribute.
 The spotlight typically follows a single character's actions until they trigger, then resolve a move.

-*Fast* moves are like "bonus" moves that augment, or quickly follow the initially triggered move.
+*FAST* moves are like "bonus" moves that augment, or quickly follow the initially triggered move.

 Characters will trigger **at most one** *FAST* move during their moment in the spotlight.
-Otherwise the pace of the game can slow down, and other players may feel like they aren't getting a fair share of time in the conversation.
+Otherwise the pace of the game can slow down, and other players may feel like they aren't getting a fair share.

 Examples of cards tagged *FAST* include Good Cardio, Where It Hurts, and Unknown Benefactor.